sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 ```
 # iwconfig wlan0 power off
 ```
-WiFi Power Management will put the WiFi system in low-power mode when the WiFi system considered inactive, and in this mode it may not respond to events initiated from the network, such as AirPlay requests.
+WiFi Power Management will put the WiFi system in low-power mode when the WiFi system is considered inactive.
+In this mode, the system may not respond to events initiated from the network, such as AirPlay requests.
 Hence, WiFi Power Management should be turned off.
 (See [TROUBLESHOOTING.md](https://github.com/mikebrady/shairport-sync/blob/master/TROUBLESHOOTING.md#wifi-adapter-running-in-power-saving--low-power-mode) for more details.)

 ### Configure and Update
 Do the usual update and upgrade: